MrJimm/MemoAIzer/README.md

 7. Run the voice_memo_transcribe flow - it will automatically create all the folders hierarchy inside the root folder on your Google Drive.
-8. Import, set up and run text analysis workflow (see section 2)
-9. Place some voice data into [root]/voice/raw/general and wait for results
+8. Now you can place some voice data into [root]/voice/raw/general and wait for transcription results in [root]/
+9. To engage text processing, import text_memo_analysis.json flow, select your root folder in the "Root folder" node (see section 2 for details)
+10. Activate text analysis flow and wait for results to appear in folders in [root]/text/processed/base

-NOTE: Since the memo transcription flow is triggered by a timer hourly, you can either run the flow manually with the 'Test workflow' button in the N8N UI to get immediate results, or adjust the timer trigger node (the first one) and restart the flow.
+NOTE: Since flows are triggered by a timer hourly, you can either run each flow manually with the 'Test workflow' button in the N8N UI to get immediate results, or adjust the timer trigger node "Schedule trigger" and restart the flow.

   <img src="https://github.com/MrJimm/MemoAIzer/assets/5428408/7433314f-af39-4c43-98f3-4d5add0ba8b2" width="600">